 This article describes how the technologies of illusion in a stereoscopic audiovisual apparatus are utilised to problematise the limits of perception, and how our relationship with the invisible and the non-human may be re-negotiated through technological devices.
 The work articulates a reflection about the “ways of knowing” as the political dimension in the native forest and its relationship with the Huilliche people.
 The article problematises the dominant western episteme that separates the human from the non-human, which in turn is an ideological need for justifying the increasing ecological devastation.
 Hence, the epistemological becomes a political problem by assuming that it determines not only the ways in which we understand the world but also what defines our relationship with the environment.

 This text accompanies my performance piece at the exhibition, Hyphen – between art and research, in March 2019 at the Ambika P3 gallery.
 As with any other space, when entered, Ambika P3 becomes tangible in its relation and affectivity to both time and mattering.
 During the performance, the visible and audible specifics of the site become experiential through the diffraction of words and movement, intellect and sense, into contiguity.
 Throughout and beyond this text, movement practitioners engage with each other and the room, each from their perspective.
-Wearing e-textiles by the fashion designer Gabriela Guasti Rocha, the performers will bring forward a normally imperceptible acoustic layer when moving through the space.
+Wearing e-textiles by the interface designer Gabriela Guasti Rocha, the performers will bring forward a normally imperceptible acoustic layer when moving through the space.
 Fitted with wireless transmitters, these costumes pick up buzzing sounds that are elicited by the interference of motion.
 The combination of these noises sparked by movement, together with speech, aims to underscore that thought and action emerge in their interference with the layers and diffractions of their surroundings.
 The unanticipated, simultaneous surfacing of various forms of knowing (in moving, speaking, listening) addresses motion as multi-layered.
 It levels this processual interweaving of what is commonly understood as antagonistic—theory and practice, body and mind, self and other—towards an interpretation of complementarity.
-Keywords: intra-action; knowledge; matter; molecular; movement; non-human; performativity

 This short essay-film brings together some of the most significant assets gathered during my five-year involvement with a fishing boat in Malta, its crew and the Abela family who run and own the boat.
 Using the boat as a key referent, I explore notions of time and continuity through a selective use of split screen and a rich multi-layered audio-editing process.
 Key to this process is the use of repetition, disruption and transversality as creative strategies that enhance public engagement and immersion.
 The film combines text, images and sounds from my fieldwork as well as images and films chosen from the Abela family archives.
 Keywords: Documentary, photography, ethnography, visual anthropology, observational cinema, fieldwork